grzegorzmazur/yacas/docs/reference_manual/lists.rst

    .. seealso:: :func:`Length`, :func:`Select`, :func:`Contains`

 .. function:: FillList(expr, n)

    fill a list with a certain expression

-   :param expr: expression to fill the list with
-   :param n: the length of the list to construct

    This command creates a list of length ``n`` in which all slots contain the expression ``expr`` and returns this list.